-The survey will provide us with insights into the diversity of the candidate population at the leadership level across healthcare, higher education and life sciences.
+The survey will provide us with insights into the experience and make up of the candidate population at the leadership level across healthcare, academia, digital health and not-for-profit sectors.
 The survey tool we are using ensures results are aggregated and therefore anonymous at the individual level.

 The survey is totally voluntary and you only need to answer the specific questions you wish to.
 It will take no more than 5 minutes to complete.